Allison Tolman: Career

 In 2014, Tolman starred in the first season of the FX black comedy crime series Fargo.
 Inspired by the 1996 Coen brothers film of the same name, Fargo starred veteran actors Billy Bob Thornton, Martin Freeman and Bob Odenkirk.
 Tolman received accolades for her performance as Minnesota police officer Molly Solverson, with Vanity Fair writing that she "calmly and assuredly stole the entire show".
 For her role, she won the Critics' Choice Television Award for Best Supporting Actress in a Movie/Miniseries and received Best Actress nominations at the Emmy Awards and for the Golden Globes.

 The same year, it was also announced Tolman would have a two-episode guest role on The Mindy Project as Abby Berman, a romance novelist.
 In 2015, she had a supporting role in Michael Dougherty's comedy horror film Krampus.

 Following her breakout role on Fargo, Tolman declined several supporting parts as mothers, wives and best friends, looking for a more unusual role.
 In 2017, Tolman starred in ABC's Downward Dog, based on the Animal Media Group web series, which was canceled after one season.

 She starred in the ABC drama series Emergence, which premiered on September 24, 2019, and was cancelled after one season on May 21, 2020.
 She also guest starred in NBC's Good Girls.

 In 2021, she starred as Alma Filcott in the second season of the drama series Why Women Kill, and played Natalie Green in The Facts of Life portion of the third edition of Live in Front of a Studio Audience.

 In the fall of 2024, Tolman joined the NBC sitcom St. Denis Medical as a leading actress, portraying the character Alex in a main role.
+The show was recently renewed for a third season.

 Personal life

 In 2022, when Tolman spent months helping her mother care for her ill father, she watched sitcoms with her mother to cheer her up.
-Afterward, Tolman commented that getting the St. Denis Medical role “just seemed like kismet”.
+Afterward, Tolman commented that getting the St. Denis Medical role "just seemed like kismet".